James Colton: Biography

+Early life and work

-Colton was born in Govan, Scotland, on 12 May 1860, the son of Arthur Colton, a stonemason.
-As a child, he moved to Penarth in Wales.
-He first worked as a baker in Upper Boat, then later moved to Glanamman in the Amman Valley, where he became a miner at the Gelliceidrim Colliery.
-Colton was self-educated and this led to him identifying with libertarian thought.
-He first met Emma Goldman when she was giving a speaking tour in Edinburgh in 1895.
+Colton was born in Govan, Scotland, on 12 May 1860, the son of Arthur Colton, a stonemason, and Ann Colton.
+He moved to Penarth in Wales as a child.

+He worked first as a baker in Upper Boat and later moved to Glanamman in the Amman Valley, where he became a miner at the Gelliceidrim Colliery.
+Colton was self-educated and identified with libertarian thought.

+He first met Emma Goldman during her speaking tour of Edinburgh in 1895.

+Marriage to Emma Goldman

-Shortly after the death of Colton's first wife and knowing that Goldman needed British citizenship, after she had been deported from the United States in 1919, he proposed a marriage of convenience.
-They married on 27 June 1925, Goldman's 58th birthday, when he was aged 65.
-The couple were not friends and did not intend to live together.
+After the death of Colton's first wife, and as Goldman sought British citizenship following her deportation from the United States in 1919, Colton proposed a marriage of convenience.
+They married on 27 June 1925, Goldman's 58th birthday, when he was 65.
+The couple were not close and did not intend to live together.
 Despite this, they occasionally maintained contact via letters.
 The marriage was reported in The New York Times the following year.